kanonji/wp-use-parent-template/readme.txt

 Tested up to: 3.2.1
 Stable tag: 0.3

 To use parent template for child categories or pages.
 This plugin patches template hierarchy.
+This plugin is for who create or customize themes.

 == Description ==